How to buy the best stairlift

 Should you get a stairlift?

-A stairlift lifts people (and sometimes wheelchairs) up and down staircases.
-Motorised domestic stairlifts are relatively straightforward devices, although they become more complicated if you have a curved or unusually shaped staircase.
+A stairlift carries people (and sometimes wheelchairs) up and down staircases.
+Motorised domestic stairlifts are relatively straightforward devices, although they become slightly more complicated if you have a curved or unusually shaped staircase.

-Contrary to popular perception, stairlift tracks normally (although not in all circumstances) fit to the treads of the stairs, not to the wall next to the staircase.
+Stairlift tracks usually fit to the treads of the stairs, not to the wall next to the staircase, although there are some exceptions.

 A stairlift can be good if you struggle with stairs – maybe because of a medical condition, hip replacement or pain – and want to keep using your whole house.
 But think twice if you’re not sure you’ll be able to get on and off or use the controls, or if it might not work with your weight or the type of stairs you have.
 In some cases it may actually be better to keep using your joints.